Key suspect in murder-for-hire case pleads not guilty – KION546

 Serhat Gumrukcu, a 39-year-old Turkish citizen, appeared in U.S. District Court in Burlington, where he entered the plea to a charge of interstate murder for hire during a brief hearing before Judge Geoffrey Crawford.
 If convicted, he could go to prison for life.

-Gregory Davis, 49, was abducted from his home in Danville the night of Jan.
-6, 2018, by a man wearing a jacket with U.S. Marshals Service insignia and carrying a rifle and handcuffs.
-Davis’ body was found the next day in a snowbank on the side of the road about 15 miles away, in the town of Barnet.
+Gregory Davis, 49, was abducted from his home in Danville on the night of Jan.
+6, 2018, by a man wearing a jacket with a U.S. Marshals Service insignia and carrying a rifle and handcuffs.
+Davis’ body was found the next day in a snowbank on the side of the road about 15 miles (24 kilometers) away, in the town of Barnet.

-Davis’ wife, Melissa, declined to comment after the hearing.
+Davis’ wife, Melissa Davis, declined to comment after the hearing.
 Gumrukcu’s husband, William Anderson Wittekind, of Los Angeles, also declined to comment.

-Investigators identified the alleged kidnapper — Jerry Banks, of Fort Collins, Colorado — using a 911 call made about 15 minutes before the kidnapping in which the caller claimed to have killed his wife at a nonexistent address.
-Investigators traced the phone that Banks used to make the red herring 911 call to a Walmart in Pennsylvania where it was purchased while he was on his way to Vermont.
+Investigators identified the alleged kidnapper — Jerry Banks, of Fort Collins, Colorado — to a cellphone that was used to make a 911 call made about 15 minutes before the kidnapping in which the caller claimed to have killed his wife at a nonexistent address.
+Investigators traced the phone that Banks used to make the call to a Walmart in Pennsylvania where Banks bought it while on his way to Vermont.

-Prosecutors say Banks killed Davis, but he has been charged only with the kidnapping.
+Initially, Banks was only charged with kidnapping Davis, and even though prosecutors alleged that he killed Davis, he wasn’t charged with the killing.
+But on Tuesday, prosecutors announced the charges against him had been amended and that he is facing the same murder-for-hire charge as Gumrukcu and Berk Eratay, who worked for Gumrukcu.
+Banks’ attorney did not immediately respond to a message seeking comment.

-Investigators subsequently linked Banks to Aron Lee Ethridge, of Las Vegas, who hired him; to Gumrukcu associate Berk Eratay; and then to Gumrukcu.
+Investigators subsequently linked Banks to Aron Lee Ethridge, of Las Vegas, who hired him; to Eratay and then to Gumrukcu.

-Both Banks and Eratay have pleaded not guilty.
+Banks previously pleaded not guilty to the initial charge, but he hasn’t entered a plea to the murder charge announced Tuesday.
+Eratay has pleaded not guilty.
 Ethridge pleaded guilty over the summer, and attorneys are going to recommend a sentence of 27 years in prison.

 Prosecutors allege that Gumrukcu, 39, was involved in an oil deal with Gregory Davis.
 After Gumrukcu missed payments, Davis threatened to report him to law enforcement.